kbredemeier/socket_proxy/README.md

 * You want to make sure that a message is received on a specific user's socket
 * You want to terminate the transport process.
+* You want to isolate the messages you receive in your test.

 If you ever found yourself in one of these situations this library might come in handy.